Dr. Matthew Paldy, PhD, LP

 Female Project Manager and Workplace Gender Bias

-Therapy focused on exploring how current workplace interactions triggered memories of past bullying and activated an internalized critic, using a self-psychology approach to integrate exiled self-states, reduce self-doubt, and strengthen professional resilience.
+Our work together in therapy focused on exploring how current workplace interactions triggered memories of past bullying and activated an internalized critic, using a self-psychology approach to integrate exiled self-states, reduce self-doubt, and strengthen professional resilience.

 Read the Female Project Manager Case Study →